C.J. Uzomah Player Prop Bets for NFL Week 13 | Cincinnati vs. Los Angeles 12/5/2021

 - Uzomah (two red zone targets) has been the recipient of 5.6% of his team's 36 red zone pass attempts.

-- The Bengals, who rank seventh in the NFL in points scored, have dropped back to pass 53.3% of the time while running the ball 46.7% of the time.
+- The Bengals have called a pass in 53.3% of their plays from scrimmage this year while running the ball 46.7% of the time.
+This offensive attack ranks seventh in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Uzomah's matchup with the Chargers.